 ori r3, r1, 10Consider the execution of this program in the pipeline:

-Cycle IF ID EX MA WB 1 add 2 bneq add We could use a BTB here, or predict-not-taken 3 sub bneq add Now we need to check if our prediction was correct ![]()
+Cycle IF ID EX MA WB 1 add 2 bneq add We could use a BTB here, or predict-not-taken 3 sub bneq add Now we need to check if our prediction was correct The problems start in cycle 3.
+We need to check register

-r1to see if it is not equal to zero.
-But theaddinstruction is still in the EX phase: the value forr1is still being calculated!
+is still being calculated!
 As for the other hazards that we have seen, we can ignore this problem, and call it a feature.We call also stall the pipeline, but we would have to stall it for two cycles (we would have to wait until the

-addgets to the WB phase).
-Even then, we would only have the result towards the end of the cycle (the register file is updated halfway through the cycle, and we still have to do the comparison against zero), but that is acceptable.
-That is quite a long stall, however, and this situation is very common (regard theaddas a compare instruction and you'll understand why).Finally, we could try to forward the result, as we did for data hazards.
+as a compare instruction and you'll understand why).Finally, we could try to forward the result, as we did for data hazards.
 That means, we would have to forward the contents of OUT0 (connection c) and OUT1 (d) to the comparator.
 But that is not enough!
 We also need to forward the result of the ALU as it is being calculated to the comparator (b).
 Remember, this result will only be written to OUT0 on the next clock cycle - which is too late.
 This adds an asynchronous (pronounce: dodgy) element to the element, but it is necessary to avoid a stall in this - very common - situation.

 Try it out.
 See all three possible solutions (no zero forwarding, zero interlock and zero forwarding) in the animation.